 Cutting the cord.
 You’ve probably heard that term a lot in recent years, but what does it mean?
 Well, the term generally refers to a mom letting her grown children go.
 A figure of speech relating to the actual cutting of the umbilical cord.
-However, nowadays, cutting the cord is used in reference to one canceling their cable television subscription.
+However, nowadays, cutting the cord is used in reference to one canceling their cable company subscription.
 This is something which millions of Americans are doing these days, especially with the rising cable box costs and monthly fees.

 The Alternatives to Cable Television

-While all of the above options seem like a huge win for viewers, they really aren’t.
+While all of the above options seem like a huge win for viewers, but not all are.
 Yes, the mass amount of content out there is a couch potato’s dream, but it all comes at a cost.
 The more services you partake in, the higher that cost.
 Sometimes, it can even be higher than cable!

 The Cost of Cutting the Cord